 I have broken their trust.
 For that, I am profoundly sorry.
 It is my hope that, someday, my transgressions might be forgiven.

 I could stop here.
-But I am convinced that unless I talk openly about what I’ve learned so far – unless I hold myself accountable in public – then the lessons will not last.
+But there is a reason I want to talk today about my failures.
+I am convinced that unless I talk openly about what I’ve learned so far – unless I hold myself accountable in public - then the lessons will not last.
 I will lose the only consolation of my failure, which is the promise that I will not fail like this again.
 That I might, one day, find a way to fail better.

 But then, once I came up with this list of flaws, and once I began to understand how these flaws led to each of my mistakes, I realized that all of my explanations changed nothing.
 They cannot undo what I’ve done, not even a little.
 A confession is not a solution.
 It does not restore trust.
 Not the trust of others and not the trust of myself.
-What’s more, I came to see that my explanations were distracting me from the more important reality I need to deal with.
+At worst, my detailed explanations sounded like an excuse, a distraction from the more important reality I needed to confront.

 There is no secret to good decision-making.
 There is only the obvious truth: We either confront our mistakes and gain a little wisdom, or we don’t and remain a fool.